-Since we operate in several countries, we are impacted by currency exchange rates and fluctuations of various currencies.
-Although partially mitigated by our hedging activities, we are impacted by currency exchange rates and fluctuations thereof in a number of ways, including the following:
+Currency exchange rates and fluctuations may adversely affect our results of operations, liabilities, and assets.
+Operating in several countries, we are impacted by various currency exchange rates.
+Although partially mitigated by hedging activities, we are affected in several ways:

-- A significant portion of our expenses, principally salaries and related personnel expenses, are incurred in NIS, and to a lesser extent, other non-U.S. dollar currencies, whereas the currency we use to report our financial results is the U.S. dollar and a significant portion of our revenue is generated in U.S. dollars.
-During 2023 and 2022, we witnessed a general trend of revaluation of the U.S. dollar against the NIS.
-However, during 2021 and 2020, we witnessed an opposite trend, of significant devaluation of the U.S. dollar against the NIS.
-If we fail to properly hedge our currency exposure, the strengthening of the NIS against the U.S. dollar can considerably increase the U.S. dollar value of our expenses in Israel and our results of operations may be adversely affected. - A portion of our international sales is denominated in currencies other than the U.S. dollar, including but not limited to the Euro, Australian Dollar, Israeli Shekel, Peruvian Sol, Russian Ruble, Indian Rupee, Brazilian Real, and the Mexican Peso, therefore we are exposed to the risk of devaluation of such currencies relative to the dollar which could have a negative impact on our revenues.

-- We have assets and liabilities that are denominated in non-U.S. dollar currencies.
-Therefore, significant fluctuation in these other currencies could have significant effect on our results. - A portion of our U.S. dollar revenues are derived from customers operating in local currencies which are different from the U.S. dollar.
-Therefore, devaluation in the local currencies of our customers relative to the U.S. dollar could cause our customers to cancel or decrease orders or delay payment.
+- A significant portion of our expenses, mainly salaries, are incurred in NIS and other non-U.S. dollar currencies, while we report in U.S. dollars and generate significant revenue in U.S. dollars.
+Recent years have seen both revaluation and devaluation trends of the U.S. dollar against the NIS.
+Failure to hedge properly can increase the U.S. dollar value of our expenses in Israel, adversely affecting our results. - Some international sales are denominated in non-U.S. dollar currencies, including but not limited to the Euro, Israeli Shekel, Peruvian Sol, Brazilian Real, exposing us to devaluation risks relative to the dollar, which could negatively impact our revenues. - · We have assets and liabilities in non-U.S. dollar currencies, so significant fluctuations in these currencies could affect our results. - A portion of our U.S. dollar revenues comes from customers operating in different local currencies.
+Devaluation of these local currencies relative to the U.S. dollar could lead to order cancellations, decreased orders, or delayed payments.

-We are also subject to other foreign currency risks including repatriation restrictions in certain countries, particularly in Latin America.
-As noted above, from time to time, we enter hedging transactions to attempt to limit the impact of foreign currency fluctuations.
-However, the protection provided by such hedging transactions may be partial and leave certain exchange rate-related losses and risks uncovered.
-Therefore, our business and profitability may be harmed by such exchange rate fluctuations.
+We also face other foreign currency risks, including repatriation restrictions in certain countries, particularly in Latin America.
+While we enter hedging transactions to limit the impact of currency fluctuations, these may only provide partial protection, leaving some exchange rate-related losses and risks uncovered.
+Therefore, our business and profitability may be harmed by such fluctuations.